psq/stacks-gen/README.md

   "wif": "L1GFZXR2UKyH9gP9iQGbweTaW5Ab9rTNe2kzB8RSEa695M684vQj"
 }
 ```

-`private`: the private key to use as `seed` when running a miner`
-`private`: the public key to use as `seed` when running a miner`, not used at the moment, but useful to generat other keys
+* `private`: the public key to use as `seed` when running a miner`, not used at the moment, but useful to generat other keys
-`stacks`: your Stacks address
+* `stacks`: your Stacks address
-`stacking`: the value to use when sending to the `stc-stack` function on the stacking contract
+* `stacking`: the value to use when sending to the `stc-stack` function on the stacking contract
-`btc`: the BTC address you need to fund for mining
+* `btc`: the BTC address you need to fund for mining
-`wif`: the Wallet Import Format key to use with bitcoind (this is your BTC private key), where you'll get your stacking rewards
+* `wif`: the Wallet Import Format key to use with bitcoind (this is your BTC private key), where you'll get your stacking rewards

 ### Command
 sk (secret keys)

 ### Options
-`--phrase "phrase"`, `-p "phrase"`: provide the secret phrase to use, useful if you already have one
+* `--phrase "phrase"`, `-p "phrase"`: provide the secret phrase to use, useful if you already have one
-`--testnet`, `-t`: genereate keys suitable for testnet
+* `--testnet`, `-t`: genereate keys suitable for testnet
-`--words 12|24`, `-w 12|24`: generate a 12 or 24 words secret phrase
+* `--words 12|24`, `-w 12|24`: generate a 12 or 24 words secret phrase